intermine/im-docs/docs/get-started/tutorial/index.rst

 Deploying the web application
 --------------------------------------------

-Once you have read access to a production database, you can build and release a web application against it.
+You can deploy a web application against your newly built database.

 Configure